matuyle/BettingApp/README.md

 and flexible library from Android Jetpack that makes it easy to work with SQLite databases.
 I also used **Jetpack Compose**, which is the latest UI toolkit from Android, to build the user interface.
 It provides a modern and reactive way to create UIs, making the code more expressive and easier to understand.
 For making API requests, i used **Retrofit**.
 It allows for easy creation of REST clients and provides a lot of flexibility when it comes to handling different types of responses.
-I used **mocky.io** to mock the api requests.Overall, our Demo Application is a great example of how to build a modern and scalable Android application that follows best practices and uses the latest technologies.
+I used **mocky.io** to mock the api requests.
 I hope you will enjoy using it as much as I enjoyed building it, and let me know when you see something fishy that needs to be fixed!
 #
 <p align="center">